dhutchison/dhutchison.github.io/_posts/2025-06-01-ejb3-stateful-firewalls-and-connection-timeouts-with-payara.markdown

 <!--more-->

-**Key observations:**
+So what did we observe?

-* The connection worked fine initially.
+* The connection worked fine initially
-* After some idle period (around 60 minutes), the next call would hang.
+* After some idle period (around 60 minutes), the next call would hang
-* Listing connections on both sides would show the connections still being there
+* Listing connections on both sides would show connections existing on our EJB3 ports
-* The firewall logs showed nothing being actively blocked.
+* The firewall logs showed nothing being actively blocked
+* Everything would work again fine after servers were restarted, for another hour or so (or more, depending on the load)

 Eventually, it became clear - the stateful firewall was silently dropping idle TCP connections after a timeout, but neither side (Payara nor the OS TCP stack) was detecting the loss.